 Prerequisite for 1st internal examination.

-1st semester: Project 1, 2 and 3
+1st semester: Project 1 and 2 as well as the trial exam in 1st internal.

 Prerequisite for 1st external examination.

-2nd semester: Project 4 and 5
+2nd semester: Project 3 and 4 as well as the trial exam in 1st external.

-Prerequisite for 3rd semester examination in compulsory subjects: Project 6
+Prerequisite for 3rd semester examination in compulsory subjects: Project 5